|STUDENT FINANCIAL SERVICES | OFFICE OF THE UNIVERSITY REGISTRAR | STUDENT EMPLOYMENT|

 The supervisor must take into account the scheduled class times, study time, and extracurricular activities when planning a work schedule with the student.

 Once you have chosen the student to hire, the supervisor will login to the Student Employment Management System (SEMS) and click Students in the menu.
 On the next screen enter the student’s Penn ID number in the Student Lookup field.
 The student’s name and award will appear on the Student Details screen.
 Click appoint at the top of the screen.

 An e-mail confirming the student's job appointment will be sent to the student, supervisor, and department SEMS coordinator.

-New student employees must also present the following documents to the employing department's business administrator:
+In addition to completing the W-4 and I-9 forms, new international student employees must also present the following documents to the employing department's business administrator: